giordamaug/HELP/docs/source/tutorial1.rst

 Experiments
 ===========

-In notebook we show how we conducted the experiments in the work published on these topics:
+In this notebook we show how we conducted the experiments in the work published on these topics:

 #. starting from downloading the input files used to build EG prediction odels,
 #. by configuring a batch script to iterate cross-validation of a LightGBM model to address binary classification